 And to rub salt into the wound, this damage is irreparable.

 Science can fix a lot of things.
 But unfortunately, it can’t yet bring back your hearing.
 So as a rider, the protection of your hearing should be right up there with helmets, gloves, and boots.

 So, Why Did I Go For Pinlock Earplugs?

 One of the reasons I chose Pinlock earplugs was because they are filtered.
-I’ve tried squidgy earplugs in the past and found they block out too much noise.
+I’ve previously tried squidgy earplugs and found they block out too much noise.

 Secondly, I found that the squidgy ones wouldn’t always stay in.
 And even when they did, they would often wriggle free whilst I was riding, and I’d end up with one quiet ear and one loud one!